Benchmarking Zasper v/s JupyterLab (Jupyter Server)

 The graph shows a clear performance difference between Zasper and Jupyter Server across the selected metrics.

-• Lower CPU uasage and RAM usage is better.
+• Lower CPU usage and RAM usage is better.

-• Higher Message sent and Message receievd is better
+• Higher Message sent and Message received is better

 • Higher Message sent per second (throughput) and Message received per second (throughput) is better.